PM inaugurates large reservoir of oil and gas at Jhandial

-ISLAMABAD, Oct 13 (APP):Prime Minister Shahid Khaqan Abbasi Friday inaugurated one of the largest oil and gas reserves from Jhandial well, which according to preliminary estimates indicates recoverable reserves of at least 292 billion standard cubic feet of gas and 23 million barrels of oil.
+JHANDIAL, (Fatehjang) Oct 13 (APP):Prime Minister Shahid Khaqan Abbasi Friday inaugurated one of the largest oil and gas reserves from Jhandial well, which according to preliminary estimates indicates recoverable reserves of at least 292 billion standard cubic feet of gas and 23 million barrels of oil per annum.

 Chief Minister Punjab Shahbaz Sharif, Minister for Defence Khurrum Dastgir Khan, Minister for Parliamentary Affairs Sheikh Aftab and Minister of State for Petroleum Jam Kamal were present during the occasion.